From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining: Experiments

 \subsubsection{Comparisons with LLM-driven EAs}

-Table \ref{tab:A_performance} reports the comparative results of TreEvo against two existing LLM-driven EAs across all four datasets.
+Table \ref{tab:A_performance} reports the comparative results of TreEvo against two existing LLM-driven EAs across all datasets.
 The results demonstrate that TreEvo generally outperforms the compared approaches, indicating that the alpha signals discovered by our method possess stronger linear associations with future returns across different markets.
-More specifically, on CSI300, CSI500, and DJI datasets, the improvement made by TreEvo on IC is around $20\%$, which is significant.
-While TreEvo is behind EoH on the IC metric on the SPX dataset, it maybe because the outliers of the IC values therein.
-The evidence is that TreEvo gains a $18.6\%$ improvement on the RankIC metric, which is more robust to extreme IC values and resistant to the scale of IC differences.
+Overall, TreEvo outperforms the strongest baseline by an average of $14.31\%$.
+More specifically, on CSI300, SPX and NDX, the improvement made by TreEvo on IC is over $10\%$ , which is significant.
 Notably, it is observed that EoH consistently beats ReEvo on all cases.
 This shows that evolving thoughts and codes separately is better than solely evolving the codes.
-Moreover, given TreEvo outperforms EoH, this table further suggests that evolving tree-structured thoughts is more effective than linear plain-text thoughts, which verifies the major hypothesis of this work.
+Moreover, given TreEvo outperforms EoH, this table further suggests that evolving tree-structured thoughts is more effective than plain-text thoughts, which verifies the major hypothesis of this work.

-Figure \ref{fig:1x4} presents the convergence curves of the three LLM-driven EAs on four stock markets.
-ReEvo generally converges the slowest, indicating that solely codes evolution does not adapt to the environments effectively.
-For the two thoughts-based evolution methods, they also behave differently.
-On CSI300, TreEvo establishes an unequivocal superiority very early and thus converges to a substantially higher IC.
-While in the other three datasets, TreEvo does significantly beat EoH at the beginning.
-Nevertheless, the curves of TreEvo quickly goes up and even surpass EoH on CSI500 and DJI.
-This also demonstrates the better adaptation ability of Tree-structured thoughts within the evolution loop.
+We analyze the correlation among the best factors discovered by each method (see Figure \ref{fig:corr}).
+The heatmaps reveal that ReEvo suffers from significant redundancy, characterized by consistently high positive correlations, while EoH exhibits extreme absolute correlations in both directions, suggesting that its factors are largely interdependent or simple linear transformations of one another.
+In sharp contrast, TreEvo yields a much sparser correlation profile with significantly lower off-diagonal coefficients.
+This comparison demonstrates that TreEvo effectively explores a broader functional space and captures more independent alpha signals, thereby mitigating the risk of information overlap and providing a more robust foundation for factor ensemble and portfolio construction.
+Additionally, we compared TreEvo with existing LLM-based alpha mining frameworks and evaluated its performance across different LLMs (see Appendix \ref{app:llm_frame} and \ref{app:llm_perform}).
+We also conducted walk-forward validation to evaluate the the out-of-sample performance of the proposed method (see Appendix \ref{app:forward}).